madhu0505096/SQL-CaseStudies/casestudy1.md

 | ramen        | B           | 2              |
 | ramen        | C           | 3              |

+Customer A and C’s favourite item is ramen.
+Customer B tried all items in the menu.

 ## __Question6: Which item was purchased first by the customer after they became a member?__